Speaker of the House of Commons (United Kingdom): Early history

-The office of speaker is almost as old as Parliament itself.
+The office of the speaker is almost as old as the Parliament itself.
 The earliest year for which a presiding officer has been identified is 1258, when Peter de Montfort presided over the Parliament held in Oxford.
 Early presiding officers were known by the title parlour or prolocutor.
-The continuous history of the office of speaker is held to date from 1376 when Sir Peter de la Mare spoke for the commons in the "Good Parliament" as they joined leading magnates in purging the chief ministers of the Crown and the most unpopular members of the king's household.
+The continuous history of the office of speaker is held to date from 1376 when Peter de la Mare spoke for the commons in the "Good Parliament" as they joined leading magnates in purging the chief ministers of the Crown and the most unpopular members of the king's household.
 Edward III was frail and in seclusion; his prestigious eldest son, Edward the Black Prince, terminally ill.
 It was left to the next son, a furious John of Gaunt, to fight back.
 He arrested De la Mare and disgraced other leading critics.

 In the next, "Bad Parliament", in 1377, a cowed Commons put forward Gaunt's steward, Thomas Hungerford, as their spokesman in retracting their predecessors' misdeeds of the previous year.
 Gaunt evidently wanted a "mirror-image" as his form of counter-coup and this notion, born in crisis, of one 'speaker', who quickly also became 'chairman' and organiser of the Commons' business, was recognised as valuable and took immediate root after 1376–1377.

-On 6 October 1399, Sir John Cheyne of Beckford (Gloucester) was elected speaker.
+On 6 October 1399, John Cheyne of Beckford (Gloucester) was elected speaker.
 The powerful Archbishop of Canterbury, Thomas Arundel, is said to have voiced his fears of Cheyne's reputation as a critic of the Church.
 Eight days later, Cheyne resigned on grounds of ill-health, although he remained in favour with the king and active in public life for a further 14 years.